ginnox/CanalNetworkDocs/Introduction/Introduction.md

 Refer to other sections of this documentation to learn more about specific usage and application of the software to tackle day to day design tasks.

-If you have any comments about this document, we will appreciate if you drop us an email at docs@ginnox.com
+If you have any comments about this document, we will appreciate if you drop us an email at [docs@quanomic.co](info@quanomic.co)

 # Uses and applicaiton of CanalNETWORK software